v-rapha/engre-plus-ts/README.md

 ## The module-alias do not work with typeorm (prod mode) for some reason and i don't know why and how to resolve it.
 ## I had to move the entire configuration of the ormconfig.js for the connection.ts because the TS didn't compile the file (i don't know how to resolve it).
+## The command "yarn start:dev" works but when some request is made a error occurs.
+Probably the reason is the path for the entities...
+I don't know how to resolve it.